MinNq/collatz-vi/README.md

 **Example 1**

-This example plots total stopping time in the original Collatz conjecture (`prime = 3`) for integers from 1 to 1e5 in linear scales.
+This example plots total stopping time in the original Collatz conjecture for integers from 1 to 1e5 in linear scales.

 `main_plot(prime = 3, max_value = 100000)`